sg-s/crabsort/README.md

 ## Installation

 `crabsort` is written in MATLAB, with a sprinkling of Python wrapper code.
-It should work on any OS that modern MATLAB runs on, but has only been tested on macOS Sierra with MATLAB R2017b.
+It should work on any OS that modern MATLAB runs on, and has been tested on macOS Sierra with MATLAB R2017b and Ubuntu with MATLAB R2017a.

 The best way to install `crabsort` is through my package manager: